-Over the last twenty two years of its operation (i.e. 1994 to 2014/15, about 20.1% of enrolled students have been pursuing degrees in Education; 15.3% in Law; 15.5% in Business Management; 36.0% in Arts and Social Sciences; and 13.1% in Sciences.
-Over 71.4% of Undergraduate Degree Students at the OUT are pursuing degrees in three major fields: Education, Law and Arts and Social Sciences.
-Over the same period, the Open University of Tanzania has cumulatively managed to enrol 103,388 students.
-Among the 103,388 enrolled students, 52,319, 20,101 and 30,968 students were pursuing Undergraduate, Postgraduate and Non-degree programmes, respectively.
-Currently, the University has an estimated total of 35,500 active students.
+Over the last twenty three years of its operation (i.e. 1994 to 2015/16, about 19.3% of enrolled students have been pursuing degrees in Education; 19.3% in Law; 14.7% in Business Management; 34.4% in Arts and Social Sciences; and 12.3% in Sciences.
+Over 73.0% of Undergraduate Degree Students at the OUT are pursuing degrees in three major fields: Education, Law and Arts and Social Sciences.
+Over the same period, the Open University of Tanzania has cumulatively managed to enrol 115,447 students.
+Among the 115,447 enrolled students, 56,467, 23,151 and 35,829 students were pursuing Undergraduate, Postgraduate and Nondegree programmes, respectively.
+Currently, the University has an estimated total of 38,400 active students.

-More than 47.6 % of enrolled students come from the OUT regions of Arusha, Ilala, Iringa, Kilimanjaro, Kinondoni, Mbeya, Morogoro, Mwanza, and Dodoma.
-Of these nine OUT regions, each of which has a cumulative enrolment of more than 3087 students since 1994, Kinondoni has the highest cumulative enrolment followed by Arusha.
-In short, ten regional centres (i.e., Dar es Salaam and nine regions mentioned earlier) recruit more than 60.7% of Undergraduate Degree and Non-Degree Students.
+More than 50.6 % of enrolled students come from the OUT regional centres of Kinondoni, Arusha, Ilala, Mwanza, Mbeya, Kilimanjaro, Morogoro, Dodoma, and Kagera.
+Of these ten regional centres, which had cumulative enrolments of more than 46,641 students from 1994 to 2015/16, Kinondoni had the highest cumulative enrolment (9,610) followed by Arusha (5,504).
+In short, ten regional centres (i.e. the then Dar es Salaam regional centre and the ten regional centres mentioned earlier) have recruited more than 52,542 (62.4%) of Undergraduate Degree and Non-Degree Students

 In general, the Faculty of Arts and Social sciences has the highest number of female Undergraduate Degree and Non-Degree students, followed by the Faculty of Education.
 The Faculty of Law has the lowest average male to female ratio.
-Although the proportion of female Students in annual total enrolment has always been below 31%, it has, nevertheless, increased over the years (from 1995 to 2014/15) albeit gradually.
+Although the proportion of female Students in annual total enrolment has always been below 31%, it has, nevertheless, increased over the years (from 1995 to 2015/16) albeit gradually.
 Just like in the degree programmes, no more than 40% of female students are admitted into non-degree programmes.

 Overall, Faculty of Business Management programmes have the largest concentration of postgraduate population.
-Out of the three education programmes (PGDE, M. Dist.
+Out of the three Postgraduate programmes in Education (PGDE, M. Dist.
 Ed and M. Ed APPS) currently on offer, M. Ed APPS is the most popular one compared to the others.
 Science programmes have the lowest annual postgraduate student enrolment in the University despite being the Faculty with the highest seniority factor for academic staff.

-The Open University of Tanzania had by June 2015 a total number of 663 qualified Staff of whom, 348 were academic staff, 223 were males and 125 were females.
-Equally, up to June 2015, the OUT had 273 Administrative staff, out of whom 111 were males and 162 were females.
-During the same period, OUT had 42 Technical staff, out of whom 33 were males and 9 were females.
-Thank the Government of United Republic of Tanzania for the continued support to the OUT in terms of allowing new staff to be recruited.
+The Open University of Tanzania by June 2016 had a total number of 701 qualified Staff of whom, 340 were academic staff, 218 were males and 122 were females.
+Equally, up to June 2016, the OUT had 307 Administrative staff, out of whom 132 were males and 175 were females.
+During the same period, OUT had 54 Technical staff, whereby 44 were males and 10 were females.

-The cummulative number of graduates from 1999 to 2014 was 22,289 whereby 8,875 (39.8%) were females.
-Among 22,289 graduates, 9,211 students graduated in Non-Degree programmes out of whom 4,142 (45.0%) were females, 10,233 students graduated in Undergraduate degree programmes out of whom 3,821 (37.3%) were females and 2,845 were graduates for Postgraduate and Honorary degrees whereby 912 (32.1%) were females.
+The cumulative number of graduates from 1999 to January 2016 was 26,667 whereby 10,757 (47.5%) were females.
+Among 26,667 graduates, 10,904 students graduated in Non-Degree programmes out of whom 4,936 (45.3%) were females, 12,076 students graduated in Undergraduate degree programmes out of whom 4,619 (38.2%) were females and 3,687 were graduates for Postgraduate and Honorary degrees whereby 1202 (32.6%) were females.